patriciaSR/blog-practice/README.md

 If you want to learn more about vue client structure you can see [client folder](./client/README.md).

+---
+Other way to see the app is running `/dist` directory on a **local web server**.
+Run this commands to try it:

+Install serve:

+`sudo npm install -g serve`

+Run the serve from `/client` folder:

+`serve -s dist`

 ## Run tests

 ### Server tests